coins/bitcoin-scripts/op_rotate.md

 # Rotate a 32-bit Integer 3 bits to the right

 WARNING: This script doesn't work yet because btcdeb keeps replacing the negative zero `00000080` with the positive zero `0`.
 Compiling the script "by hand" to include `00000080` would probably solve the issue.
+The negative zero is only required to handle the two edge cases where it occurs.
+The actual algorithm seems to work.

 ```
 btcdeb "[